-9.3.2.
+- 9.3.2.
 Income Restrictions.
-To be eligible for new tax-exempt bond financing, federal law requires that the project meet one of the following conditions:

-- A. A minimum of 20% of the units in the project must be set aside for occupancy by households whose incomes do not exceed 50% of AMI as adjusted for family size; or - B. A minimum of 40% of the units in the project must be set aside for occupancy by households whose incomes do not exceed 60% of AMI, as adjusted by family size. - C. A non-competitive CTCAC project that includes low-income units targeted at greater than 60% of AMI shall have average targeting that does not exceed of 59% AMI.
+To be eligible for new tax-exempt bond financing, federal law requires that the project meet one of the following conditions: - A. A minimum of 20% of the units in the project must be set aside for occupancy by households whose incomes do not exceed 50% of AMI as adjusted for family size; or - B. A minimum of 340% of the units in the project must be set aside for occupancy by households whose incomes do not exceed 60% of AMI and 10% set aside for households whose incomes do not exceed 50% of AMI, as adjusted by family size.
+(Reference Cal H&S 34312.3) - C. A non-competitive CTCAC project that includes low-income units targeted at greater than 60% of AMI shall have average targeting that does not exceed of 59% AMI.